.png)

 - recruitment@sawstonvc.org

 Thank you very much for your interest in a position at Sawston Village College.
-We sincerely hope that the information below and enclosed within this pack will encourage you to apply to our friendly and vibrant school.
+We hope the information in this pack will encourage you to apply.

 Thank you, in anticipation, for the time you will give to your application.